niiholmes/alx-system_engineering-devops/0x00-shell_basics/README.md

 4. the "ls -la" shell script will list all files in a directory including hidden files.
 5. the "ls -la -n" shell script will display contents of a file in a long format including hidden files anddisplay user and group IDs numerically.
 6. the "mkdir -p /tmp/my_first_directory"creates a directory in the folder /tmp.
+7. the "mv /tmp/betty /tmp/my_first_directory" moves the file betty to the folder my_first_directory in the folder /tmp